 What Is a Structural Integrity Reserve Study?

 A Structural Integrity Reserve Study (SIRS) is both an engineering inspection and a financial plan.
-It is a visual, PE-led review of your building’s key structural and safety-critical systems, combined with a reserve funding analysis to ensure you can pay for future repairs or replacements when they’re needed.
+It is a visual, PE-led review of your building’s key structural and safety-critical systems, combined with a reserve funding analysis to help ensure funds are available for future repairs or replacements when they’re needed.

 Required by Florida Statute §718.112(2)(g), this study applies to many condominiums and co-ops three stories or higher.
 Our team at Criterium-Cromer Engineers has been performing reserve studies and building evaluations across South Florida for decades.
 We also provide reserve studies and other condominium and homeowner engineering services for associations throughout the region.